-- (a) Committees Are Addressing Instructions in Budget Resolution; Differences Between House and Senate.
+- (21)Difficult Negotiations.
+From the time the House approved the bill on May 21, Senators negotiated throughout June regarding various aspects of the bill.
+The amended bill approved by the Senate on July 1 is now being considered by the House.
+Issues that have been (and are being) hotly negotiated are described below. - (a) Committees Addressed Instructions in Budget Resolution; Differences Between House and Senate.
 The 11 House Committees reported to the House Budget Committee, which assembled the work of the 11 committees in a single bill.
-The 10 Senate committees are working on their instructions.
+The 10 Senate committees may work on their instructions or the Senate Republican leadership may craft a compromise approach without formal input from committees to the Senate Finance Committee.
 The instructions to the Senate and House Committees are dramatically different, and negotiations will continue to resolve differences between the Senate and House approaches. - (b) Razor-Thin Margins.
 The act will probably be enacted with just Republican votes, and the razor-thin margins in the Senate and House mean four House members or four Senators can thwart passage of an act.
 Significant differences remain among various members of Congress over important issues.
 The initial strong objections of a dozen or more Republican House members (the "budget hawks") to adopting the amended budget resolution (primarily because of the Senate's lack of enforceable commitments to spending cuts) are an indication of the difficulties that will be encountered in negotiating the final provisions of the act.
 Further narrowing the margins is that Thomas Massie (R-KY) in the House and Rand Paul (R-KY) in the Senate have consistently voted against the measure (Rep. Massie because it would add to deficits and Sen. Paul because it would extend the national debt limit).
-This means that the Republicans can only lose two more votes in the House or Senate and still pass the legislation. - (c) Budget Hawks Are Opposed to Increasing Deficits and the National Debt.
+This means that the Republicans can only lose two more votes in the House or Senate and still pass the legislation. - (c) Budget Hawks Are Opposed to Increasing Deficits and the National Debt. - i.

-i.
 House Budget Hawks.
 In addressing why so many Republican House members quickly changed their mind regarding adoption of the House budget resolution, House Budget Committee Chair Jodey C. Arrington (R-TX) said that what was most important to him was "a commitment from the leadership of the House that we will not put a bill on the floor of our chamber that adds to the national debt."
 Rep. Arrington has stated that "increasing the deficit ... would be a nonstarter for a good number of members of the House" and that members who would object are "well beyond our vote margin ... probably in the double digits for sure."
 Doug Sword & Cady Stanton, Those Troublesome Budget Instructions: They Might Not Matter, 187 TAX NOTES FEDERAL 767 (April 28, 2025).